Bednaz98/SecurityUtils/README.md

 ## JWT
 Any generic JWT can be generated.
 This library has default functions for generically making refresh and access tokens.

+## SERVER_ENCRYPT_CHECK
+This value is used to help check if values where encrypted using either encryption key group A or B. Default value: '|$$%12345|>'

 # Example use cases